NoU2020/data-science-2023sp/data-science-curriculum-build/data-science-curriculum-build/challenges/c08-structures-assignment.md

     uncertainty arising from the Monte Carlo approximation of the POF.
 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
-Why or why not? -The confidence interval above does not account for uncertainty arising from limited physical tests (df_samples).
-This is because the bootstrapping method assumes that the sample is representative of the population and does not account for any bias or variability due to the limited sample size or selection.
+Why or why not? -The confidence interval above does account for uncertainty arising from limited physical tests (df_samples) as the method explicitly quantifies uncertainty from a limited sample
 - Can you confidently conclude that `POF < 0.03`?
 Why or why not?
   - It is not possible to confidently conclude that POF \< 0.03 based on the current analysis alone.
 The 95% confidence interval for the POF